 If you take away the sesame seed bun and special sauce, the burger patty sandwich is generally safe for a keto diet.
-I’m not sure how many carbs the dressing adds, but it is a bit sweet so I’m sure there’s sugar in it.
+I’m not sure how many carbs the Big Mac sauce adds.
+But it is a bit sweet so I’m sure there’s sugar in it.
 Here’s how to recreate the burger into a low-carb salad.

-I don’t care for sweet dressings so I didn’t add any sweetener to the sauce drizzled on this salad.
-But, you can add a bit of stevia and or monk fruit if you’d like.
+- Sweetener is optional – I don’t care for sweet dressings so I didn’t add any sweetener to the sauce drizzled on this salad.
+But, you can add a bit of stevia and or monk fruit extract if you’d like.

-Other than cooking the meat, the salad comes together quickly.
-It takes less than a minute to whip up the dressing and assemble this low carb hamburger salad in a big salad bowl.
+Other than cooking the ground beef mixture, the salad comes together quickly.
+It should take no more than twenty minutes to make the Big Mac dressing and assemble the whole low carb hamburger salad in a big salad bowl.

 In the past, I would make my low carb hamburger salad by just placing a grilled burger on top.
 However, I like how the loose ground meat is spread throughout the dish.

-The dressing that tops this Big Mac salad has great flavor.
+The special sauce dressing that tops this keto Big Mac salad has great flavor.
 I prefer it over the special sauce that’s used for the original fast food hamburger.
 However, you can just use a regular Thousand Island dressing or a Russian Dressing if you prefer

 I’m not an onion fan.
-Since the original recipe calls for onions, I decided to add it.
+But the original Big Mac calls for onions, I decided to add it.
 I used red onion on top and regular white in the meat mixture.
 But feel free to leave the onions out as they do add in some carbs.
 Or, you can use onion powder instead.

-On this low carb hamburger salad, I topped it with freshly shredded cheddar cheese.
-The Big Mac has American cheese which is a processed cheese and I avoid using it.
+I top the low carb cheeseburger salad with freshly shredded cheddar cheese.
+McDonald's Big Mac uses American cheese which is a processed cheese and I avoid using it.
 However, you can top the salad off with any cheese you like.

 Big Mac Salad